ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 These pre-commit hooks were selected to ensure code quality and maintain a lightweight repository by removing notebook outputs.

 ## Reflection
 Since it's my first time using pre-commit hooks, resolving the flags by the pre-commit hooks were both easy and a bit difficult at the same time.
-It was difficult in a sense that these are things I do not consider when coding so it's a bit tricky to figure out what it was flagging, but they're also easy to resolve once you find them.
+It was difficult in a sense that these are things I do not consider when coding so it's a bit tricky to figure out what it was flagging, but they're also easy to resolve once you find them (only found out that ruff can autofix issues a lot later).